Understanding The Definition Of A Squatter

 Common Misconceptions About Squatting In Missouri

 Homeowners and real estate investors in Missouri might be misled by the numerous myths surrounding squatting.
-Squatters do not necessarily possess any legal claim to the land they occupy, contrary to popular belief.
+Contrary to popular belief, squatters do not necessarily possess any legal claim to the land they occupy.

-It may be more difficult to evict a squatter than a tenant with a lease agreement, but there are still legal ways to do it.
-Furthermore, squatters do not have any legal claim to the property, so while they are occupying it, they do not have any entitlement to utilities or services.
+It may be more difficult to evict a squatter than a tenant with a lease agreement, but legal ways exist.
+Furthermore, squatters do not have any legal claim to the property, so while occupying it, they do not have any entitlement to utilities or services.

 Homeowners and real estate investors in Missouri would do well to familiarize themselves with the facts about squatting laws and dispel common myths about the practice.